AAFC-Bioinfo-AAC/template-repository/README.md

 ## References

-> 👉 REQUIRED section: Provide references to key resources (publications, tools, software).
+> 👉 REQUIRED: Provide references to key resources (publications, tools, software).
 Use a [REFERENCES.md](REFERENCES.md) file to keep README concise and bilingual.

 For a list of key resources used here, see [REFERENCES.md](REFERENCES.md) file.